wp-plugins/foursquare-recent-checkins/readme.txt

 == Screenshots ==

-1. How the recent check-ins look at my blog
+1. Your recent FourSquare check-ins can look like this ...
+1. ... or your FourSquare check-ins can look like this.
+It's all up to you and your CSS-skils.
-2. Yep.
+3. Yep.
 You can customize some stuff too.

 == Changelog ==